kevinash/kevinash.github.io/surfingcamp/surfingcamp.md

 [![http://kevinashley.com/surfingcamp/surfingcamp.md](images/surfing-camp.jpg)](http://kevinashley.com/surfingcamp/surfingcamp.md)

-Join us for 2 days in the surfing paradise of sunny California, for our first surfing science camp, coming Summer 2023.
+Join us for 2 or 3 days (3rd day is optional) in the surfing paradise of sunny California, for our first surfing geek camp, coming Summer 2023.
 This camp is for anyone who wants to learn to surf (any level beginner - intermediate - advanced) and apply technology, data science and artificial intelligence.
 It is perfect for data scientists passionate about sports and surfing.

 ## Location